ep2lab/akiles/README.md

 your Matlab path, you can run all tests by executing `runtests` from this subdirectory.

+### Development of features

+Currently, the usage of test points out of the plume axis is not fully implemented.
+Therefore, the input vector r must be zero, or an error will be thrown.

+Future developments will add the moment integrals for other EVDFs than semi-Maxwelllian.

 ## Contributing

 If you have any comments for improvement or